 All news article are assessed within milliseconds of receipt and the resulting data is immediately pushed to the user, which is an essential component of intraday news trading: processing velocity.
 We are collocated with our news feed provider and electronics markets thus guaranteeing to process and deliver the news analytics to a machine readable structured content within 200-250 milliseconds form the moment we receive the news

 As we see in many profiles, a significant jump happens at the very event minute.
-The sooner the reaction the greater the return you might capture.
+The sooner the reaction the greater the return you might capture: being timely is the essence of a good event-driven trading strategy.

 Ravenpack analytics:

 Ravenpack applies entity and event specific relevance, novelty and sentiment scores to all events using proprietary techniques.
-This paper will show how important this analytics is to assess the market reaction: the more novel a news is, the more the market will move.
+This paper will show the importance of those analytics to assess the market reaction: we will see how Ravenpack analytics like news novelty or the more novel a news is, the more the market will move.
 The more relevant the event is, the more the market will move.
 The higher our sentiment is, the more the market will move.

 Ravenpack premium sources:

 And last but not least, the power of analytics, velocity, and refined taxonomy would be nothing without Ravenpack broad scope of high quality financial news provider.
 Each of those sources focus on certain specific and brings its expertise which when aggregated through Ravenpack brings the great quality our data has always shown.

+We will split up our sources study in two different specific types: Dow Jones news, Premium pack and news content.

-For instance, Benzinga and The Fly brings great value through their exclusive scoop to our M&A, analyst ratings and earnings groups.
+We will show that Ravenpack Premium pack (containing Benzinga, The Fly, MT_Newswire, FX_Street_News, Alliance News, Ticker report and SleekMoney) brings great value through their specific expertise, especially their exclusive scoop to our M&A, analyst ratings and earnings groups.
 This result will be highlighted later when ranking our profiles per sources.
 We will see that those sources add real value for analyst ratings and merger and acquisition.
 Trading volume and Pricing Data

 As we focus on intraday trading patterns, we use minute data provided by Algoseek for our Russell 1000 universe.
 Those minutes contain standard Open-High-Low-Close prices and trading volumes.
 We derive from them minutes return, volatility and volume.